2i2c-org/infrastructure/docs/howto/exam.md

 This page documents what we do to prep, based on our prior experiences.

+1. **Exact dates and times are known and at least two engineers available**

-1. Make sure the exact dates and times of the exam are checked well in advance, and we have enough engineering coverage during this time period.
+   Make sure the exact dates and times of the exam are checked well in advance, and we have at least two engineers available during this time period.

+2. **Check engineer access**

-   Engineers should also *test* their access to the infrastructure and the hub beforehand, to make sure they can fix issues if needed.
+   Engineers should *test* their access to the infrastructure and the hub beforehand, to make sure they can fix issues if needed.

+   Simple checklist:
+      - 🔲 Can access and login to the hub admin page
+      - 🔲 Can access and login to the cluster grafana
+      - 🔲 Can access and login to the cloud console
+      - 🔲 Test access to Logs Explorer for container logs if on GCP
+      - 🔲 Test that running `deployer use-cluster-credentials $CLUSTER` and then `kubectl get pods -A` work

-2. For the duration of the exam, all user pods must have a [guaranteed quality of service class](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/).
+3. For the duration of the exam, all user pods must have a [guaranteed quality of service class](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/).
    In practice, this means we have memory & cpu requests set to be the same as guarantees.
 This is to ensure equity - no user should get more or less